UmaruPChan/PEMU/README.md

 # Issues left
 Need to figure out how to hide/close tkinter GUI when selecting Cemu.exe Need FailedShack or someone to make the code better(?)
+Create a file containing CEMU path so the program did not ask CEMU path again

 # Thanks to
 FailedShack for code helping and his idea